jaustinUF/Supervisor_worker_agent_project/README.md

   - uses ReAct prompt from the langchain hub
 - reAct_AI_agent.py
   - more complicated agent, using two tools ('wikipedia', 'calculate')
-  - Agent (instantiated from class 'Charbot') decides which tool to use
+  - Agent (instantiated from class 'Chatbot') decides which tool to use
-  - Agent uses Action step to pass tool name/tool input to script
+  - Agent uses Action Step to pass tool name/tool input to script
   - Observation step allows agent to get tool results back

 ### agent_tests ###